Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      21. The[=Receiving entity=] MAY return 50x HTTP response in case of other errors at the server, not particularly relating to the request from the Ingest Source.
+     22. In case the receiving entity or publishing point receiving the HTTP POST body is not setup or available an HTTP 404 not found SHOULD be returned to the ingest source.

 # Ingest Interface 1:  CMAF Ingest Protocol Behavior # {#profile_1}